mozturan/AutonomousDrive2D-DRL/README.md

 # **NOTE!**
 This is work in progress so there are things to do:
 - [ ] Modulate the code
-- [ ] Experiment with different CNN architecture
 - [ ] Implement some other DRL algorithms
-- [ ] Expand project with collision avoidence task
+- [ ] Expand project with collision avoidence task (This needs a new reward function)
-- [ ] Implement more advanced experiment tracking tool
+- [x] Implement more advanced experiment tracking tool (Wandb instead of tensorboard is better)
-- [ ] Containerize with Docker

 ## Simulation Environment
 ![Screenshot from 2024-02-14 19-03-17](https://github.com/rafiqollective/thesis/assets/89272933/10953242-8b1b-415b-862d-fda8bbbfb8d4)